wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     (3) No information, documents, or records obtained as a result of the unlawful exercise of the power are admissible in evidence in any proceedings.

-    Section 66L: inserted, on 21 August 2003, by [section 10][473] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).
+    Section 66L: inserted, on 21 August 2003, by [section 10][474] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).

 #### Penalty for offences against this Part

-*   Heading: inserted, on 21 August 2003, by [section 10][473] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).
+*   Heading: inserted, on 21 August 2003, by [section 10][474] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).

 ##### 66M Penalty for offences

-*   (1) A person who commits an offence against any of the provisions listed in subsection (2) is liable, on summary conviction,---
+*   (1) A person who commits an offence against any of the provisions listed in subsection (2) is liable, on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or to a fine not exceeding $100,000; and